SylvainBigonneau/trainticket-parser/README.md

 Simply run `npm install` once

 ```
-user@machine$ npm install
+user@machine $ npm install
 ```
 And you're good to go.

 ### Running the program

-Just running `npm start` will read the "test.html" file in the current folder and output it in a "test-result.json" file, *overwriting it without notice*.
+Just running `npm start` will read the "test.html" file in the current folder and output it in a "test-result.json" file, **overwriting it without notice**.

 Two optional parameters are available for this program: